FikaWorks/website/content/blog/deploying-infrastructure-using-make.md

 [Make][make] is an utility to maintain groups of programs.
-In a normal setup, [Make][make] is used to automatically determine which pieces of a large program need to be recompiled but it is not only tight to building applications.
+In a normal setup, [Make][make] is used to automatically determine which pieces of a large program need to be recompiled but it is not only tied to building applications.
 There is a bunch of other build utilies ([Ant][ant], [Rake][rake], [Bazel][bazel], etc.) but [Make][make] is the most widespread amongst them.